The biggest challenges of moving to Switzerland

 Gone are the days when a ‘trailing spouse’ would play second fiddle when following her husband (and it usually was a case of wives following husbands) on a posting abroad.

-“Now we have a generation of dual-career couples, and these days an expatriation can fail if the partner is not happy,” says Pierre Jeronimo.
+“With so many dual-career couples, a relocation abroad can often fail if the partner is not happy,” says Fritze.

-An increasingly major focus for companies like Geneva Relocation is to help partners find work or some other activity like further studies.
+Thus many relocation firms focus on helping accompanying partners find work or some other activity like further studies.

 If you’re moving to Switzerland from Europe or North America, say, you might not expect culture shock to be a problem in Switzerland.
 But sometimes the fact that expats in Switzerland expect there not to be differences means they are all the more shocked when issues arise.

-“If you’re French, for instance, you need to be aware that though the language is the same, the culture is different.
-The Swiss start work early, and finish early.
-Punctuality is key, in contrast to in France.
-Shops are closed on Sundays - something the people here voted for in a referendum.”
+“If you’re French, for example, it’s important to understand that even if the language is the same, the culture is different.
+The Swiss go to work early, and head home early.
+And, unlike in France, punctuality is key.
+Shops are also closed on Sundays - something people here voted for in a referendum.”

 The extent to which you are affected by culture shock depends a bit on how much you choose to stay in the expat bubble.

-“You can live a bit ‘offshore’, in an international community and in your work environment.
-But when you want to get into the ‘real Switzerland’ you’ll find it different.
-But Switzerland is very welcoming to the foreign population and people are used to expats, so it won’t be hard to feel like people can relate to you and your experience,” says Fritze.
+“You can still live somewhat ‘offshore’ if you choose an international community and work environment.
+But if you want to experience the ‘real Switzerland’ you’ll discover it is different.
+Still, Switzerland is welcoming to the foreigners and people here are used to expats, so it won’t be hard to feel like people can relate to you and your experience,” says Fritze.